FarmerKE/referenceCodeGenerator/README.md

 remotes::install_github("FarmerKE/referenceCodeGenerator")
 ```

-To use its sole function:
+To use its sole function, all of which will generate a unique reference:
 ```
 reference_code()
 ```